shashanka2a/MonadPay/src/userflow.md

 │                                     │
 │  About                             │
 │  ┌─────────────────────────────┐   │
-│  │ ℹ️ About MonadVenmo         │   │
+│  │ ℹ️ About monadpay         │   │
 │  │ 📄 Terms of Service         │   │
 │  │ 🔒 Privacy Policy           │   │
 │  │ 🚪 Logout                   │   │